dwf/rescued-scipy-wiki/Cookbook/CoupledSpringMassSystem.rst

 m:subscript:`2` x:subscript:`2`' ' + b:subscript:`2` x:subscript:`2`' + k:subscript:`2` (x:subscript:`2` - x:subscript:`1` - L:subscript:`2`) = 0

 This is a pair of coupled second order equations.
-To solve this system with one of the ODE solvers provided by SciPy_, we must first convert this to a system of first order differential equations.
+To solve this system with one of the ODE solvers provided by SciPy, we must first convert this to a system of first order differential equations.
 We introduce two variables

 y:subscript:`1` = x:subscript:`1`',  y:subscript:`2` = x:subscript:`2`'